Quantum cooling activated by coherently-controlled thermalisation: Introduction

 The rest of this paper is structured as follows.
-At first we generalize the quantum SWITCH of $N$ identical thermalizing channels with $N$ particularly chosen alternative causal orders, then compare the amount of heat that can be transferred when attaining desired measurement outcome for control system, probability of getting cooling branches(and also a more fair quantity to be compared---weighted energy change which is the multiple of the previous two quantities) and coefficient of performance to illustrate the greater advantages we can gain in task described in \cite{felce2020quantum}(especially in the ultracold temperature regime) while making use of more causal orders indefinitely.
-We then evaluate the lowest temperature the cold reservoirs can attain starting from a fixed temperature and give a bound for it.
-Thirdly, we demonstrate how quantum cooling can be achieved with coherently-controlled $N$ identical thermalizing channels.
-We first focus on the controlled-SWAP scheme which provides more advantages in cooling task, and show that there exists protocol without ICO can provide the same advantages as the one assisted with the generalized N-SWITCH with cyclic orders.
-Then we describe a simulatable quantum cooling protocol with coherently-controlled thermalizing channels then choose a specific allowed implementation(obeys general constraints on the transformation matrices\cite{abbott2020communication} of the thermalizing channel) and compare the performance of this fridge with the one assisted by generalized quantum N-SWITCH.
-Next, we outline some interesting phenomena from Maxwell-demon-like task about thermalisation of an sample of particles in superposition of quantum trajectories, then draw some conclusions and discussion at the end.
+We first generalise the quantum SWITCH in \cite{felce2020quantum} to one with $N$ identical thermalising channels and $N$ carefully selected causal orders, then compare this scheme to the original scheme presented in \cite{felce2020quantum} by considering: the amount of heat that can be transferred when attaining cooling branch; the average heat transfer (weighted by the probabilities of attaining the cooling/heating branch) and the coefficient of performance, in order to illustrate the advantages (especially at the ultracold temperature) and trade-off when exploiting more causal orders indefinitely.
+We then evaluate the lowest temperature attainable for the cold reservoirs when initialised at a fixed temperature and establish a suitable lower bound.
+Next, we demonstrate how quantum cooling can be achieved with $N$ coherently-controlled identical thermalising channels.
+We first focus on the controlled-SWAPs scheme which has more advantages for the cooling task, and show that there exists a protocol without ICO that provides the same advantages as the one assisted with the generalised N-SWITCH with cyclic orders.
+We then describe a simulatable quantum cooling protocol with coherently-controlled thermalising channels and provide a specific implementation (obeys general constraints on the transformation matrices\cite{abbott2020communication} of the thermalising channel) whose performance is then compared with the quantum N-SWITCH refrigerator.
+Finally, we outline some interesting phenomena from a Maxwell-demon-like scenario involving thermalisation of a sample of particles in superposition of quantum trajectories, before drawing our conclusions and discussing possible future directions to take this research.